NastyaNastyalalala/NastyaNastyalalala/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=Data+scientist)](https://git.io/typing-svg)
 ### About me
 My name is Nastya.
-Data Analyst with a strong mathematical background and experience in working with big data.
+Data Scientist with a strong mathematical background and experience in working with big data.
 Continuously enhancing skills through participation in Kaggle competitions and pursuing specialized courses.
 I see deepening into the field of Data Science as the next step in my career development.

 ### Languages and tools 🔧